 Interns switch clinical supervisors for spring semester, again providing input about their preferences.
 CAPS supervisors' practice from a range of theoretical perspectives, most working from an integrative orientation.
 More information about CAPS providers and supervisors can be found at this link - https://cougarhealth.wsu.edu/about-us/our-team/ - by clicking on the "Counseling and Psychological Services Providers" tab.
+There is also a document on the drive labeled CAPS Supervisors 2025-2026, which provides great detail about each supervisors approach, interests, and experiences.

-In addition to receiving two hours of individual supervision weekly, interns receive regularly scheduled group supervision, group supervision of supervision, testing supervision, group and workshop supervision, minor rotation supervision, and liaison supervision.
+In addition to receiving two hours of individual supervision weekly, interns receive regularly scheduled group supervision, group supervision of supervision, testing supervision, supervision of groups, minor rotation supervision, and liaison supervision.

-CAPS maintains an open-door consultation policy, so interns have ample opportunity for supervisory consultation with CAPS providers who have expertise in areas such as gender diversity, multicultural factors, psychological testing, neurodiversity, eating disorders, biofeedback, group facilitation, outreach development, and sexual trauma response.
+Interns have ample opportunity for supervisory consultation with CAPS providers who have expertise in areas such as gender diversity, multicultural factors, psychological testing, neurodiversity, eating disorders, biofeedback, group facilitation, outreach development, and trauma.
 CAPS psychiatric providers and Cougar Health Services medical providers are also readily accessible for consultations.